Learn more about COVID-19 vaccine primary and booster dose eligibility here.

 Based on large studies as well as extensive real-world experience, the currently available COVID-19 vaccines have been found to be safe and highly effective in reducing the risk of COVID-19.

 The vaccines have been studied in millions of people in both clinical trials as well as real world situation.
 Some recipients did report side effects, usually fever and aches lasting a day or two.
-Side effects were also more common among persons between 18 and 55 years of age than in those over the age of 55.
 Learn more about the safety of the COVID-19 vaccines here.

 You can learn more about clinical trials here.

 COVID-19 vaccines can cause normal reactive enlargement of lymph nodes on the side of the injection.
 However, there is no need to delay a mammogram or ultrasound of the breasts.
 Radiologists can interpret within the context of your medical history and timing of vaccination.

 Given what we know now, the theoretical risks of the new vaccine are by far outweighed by the potential benefits.
 If you are worried about a possible allergic reaction, we recommend you speak to your health care provider before scheduling your vaccination.